Standard Object Types

 }

 The function dict creates a dictionary, also known as associative arraies, or hash table (from the implementation's perspective) in literatures.
 The semantics of __get__, __set__, __copy__, __final__, and __unset__ are as described in 9.2.
-Object/Value Key Access, The member __initset__ SHALL NOT be a type-associated property.
+Object/Value Key Access,

 Type Reflection